An in-depth look at the Big Lots, Inc. (BIG) stock

 Big Lots, Inc. (NYSE:BIG) trade information

-Despite being -4.2% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Aug 17 when the BIG stock price touched $53.50- or saw a rise of 10.06%.
-Year-to-date, Big Lots, Inc. shares have moved 67.55%, while the 5-day performance has seen it change 1.52%.
-Over the past 30 days, the shares of Big Lots, Inc. (NYSE:BIG) have changed 33.19%.
-Short interest in the company has seen 7.91 Million shares shorted with days to cover at 3.99.
+Sporting 4.22% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Aug 24 when the BIG stock price touched $53.76- or saw a rise of 0.2%.
+Year-to-date, Big Lots, Inc. shares have moved 86.8%, while the 5-day performance has seen it change 6.81%.
+Over the past 30 days, the shares of Big Lots, Inc. (NYSE:BIG) have changed 26.35%.
+Short interest in the company has seen 7.91 Million shares shorted with days to cover at 4.04.

 Big Lots, Inc. (BIG) estimates and forecasts